LycheeG/lycheeG.github.io/_pages/index.md

 ## Services & Price Menu

 All services include complimentary consultation to ensure your desired look.
 Prices are subject to change, and additional fees may apply for intricate designs or add-ons.
-* If you choose the Normal Polish service, please bring your own Normal polish color.
+* If you choose the Normal Polish service, please bring your own normal polish color.

 ### Manicures
 - **Classic Manicure**: $30